phillipedwards/pulumi-custom-config/README.md

 ### How
 Using an intermediary configuration layer, we will support hierarchical configuration, organization of our stack configuratiions, and multi-tenant configurations.
 This configuration layer will wrap the existing configuration model and automatically search for configuration keys in other stack specific files.

-The custom_config file will resolve configuration items through the following order:
+The custom_config will resolve configuration items through the following order:
-1. Look in the stack configuration in the customer_config/{environment} directory.
+1. Look in the stack configuration in the environments/{env}/ directory.
-2. Look in the defaults.yaml file in the customer_config directory.
+2. Look in the defaults.yaml file in the environments/{env} directory.
-3. Look in the stack configuration in the pulumi_config directory.

 ## Getting Started
 We'll use a new pulumi python app to demonstrate how to use the custom_config.
 AWS will be the cloud provider used, however, this solution is not cloud provider specific.